Krush206/minecraft-shell/README.md

-# Minecraft Shell
+# Minecraft C Shell
-Shell (Bash) scripts for Minecraft dedicated servers, based on a RCON reimplementation.
+C Shell scripts for Minecraft dedicated servers, based on a RCON reimplementation.

 #### Scripts descriptions
 *rcon_announce*: Periodically display a set of three messages after five minutes + two other messages, after 30 seconds, counted from the five minutes.\